Totmir/Curriculum-vitae/README.md

 <b><i>Just code it!</i></b>

 Hello!<br>
-My namy is Alex and you can find main information about my skills and working socials in here.
+My namy is Alex and you can find main information about my skills and socials in here.